Nimblr/docs/ehr-integrations.md

 ## Example <!-- ========================================================== -->

-The following example shows a request from Nimblr’s API and the response from an external API using the getEvent method.
-The response can be in XML or JSON format.
-The response is processed by mapping the external object and converting it into an internal object.
+The following example demonstrates how an external event object is mapped to a Nimblr event object.
+The external object is in JSON format, and the system converts it into an internal object using the specified mapping rules.

 #### Request:
 ```curl